-As the economy has improved, we have experienced wage pressures in certain markets across the country, and have provided wage increases to remain competitive.
-However, these pressures have not yet had a material impact on our margins, as salaries expense per compensated man-day increased 2.2% over the prior year quarter, excluding the impact of the aforementioned contract modification at the South Texas Family Residential Center.
+As the economy has improved and the nation's unemployment rate has declined, we have experienced wage pressures in certain markets across the country, and have provided wage increases to remain competitive.
+However, these pressures have not yet had a material impact on our margins, as salaries expense per compensated man-day increased 2.5% over the prior year quarter and 2.4% over the prior year six-month period, excluding the impact of the aforementioned contract modification at the South Texas Family Residential Center.
 We continually monitor compensation levels very closely along with overall economic conditions and will set wage levels necessary to help ensure the long-term success of our business.
-Salaries and benefits represent the most significant component of our operating expenses, representing 59% of our total operating expenses during 2016 and 61% for the first three months of 2017.
+Salaries and benefits represent the most significant component of our operating expenses, representing 60% for the first six months of 2017 and 59% of our total operating expenses during 2016.